 The NEOS Server is a free internet-based service for solving numerical optimization problems.
-Hosted by the Wisconsin Institutes of Discovery at the University of Wisconsin in Madison, the NEOS Server provides access to more than 60 state-of-the-art solvers, both commercial and open source, in more than a dozen optimization categories.
+Hosted by the Wisconsin Institutes for Discovery at the University of Wisconsin in Madison, the NEOS Server provides access to more than 60 state-of-the-art solvers, both commercial and open source, in more than a dozen optimization categories.
 The NEOS Server offers a variety of interfaces for accessing the solvers, and jobs run on distributed high-performance machines enabled by the HTCondor software.

 The NEOS Server can be accessed via any of the following user interfaces: